A family of higher genus complete minimal surfaces that includes the Costa-Hoffman-Meeks one: A family of high genus minimal surfaces with three ends

 and

-We note that the calculus of the integrals in \eqref{una} on $\tilde{\gamma}_2^j$ follows similarly.
-To avoid winding up with a divergent integral, Hoffman and Meeks added an exact one-form to $\eta_2$ (see p.
+The integrals in \eqref{una} for $\tilde{\gamma}_2^j$ can be expressed in a similar way.
+In order to avoid a divergent integral, Hoffman and Meeks added an exact one-form to $\eta_2$ (see p.
 17 of \cite{Hoffman.1990}), that is,

-We also need add an exact one-form to $\eta$ to avoid winding up with a divergent integral.
-As we obtain that